bitnami/charts/bitnami/schema-registry/README.md

 ## Upgrading

+### To 9.0.0

+This major updates the Kafka subchart to its newest major, 21.0.0.
+For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2100).

 ### To 8.0.0

-This major updates the Kafka subchart to it newest major, 20.0.0.
+This major updates the Kafka subchart to its newest major, 20.0.0.
 For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2000).

 ### To 6.0.0

-This major updates the Kafka subchart to it newest major, 19.0.0.
+This major updates the Kafka subchart to its newest major, 19.0.0.
 For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-1900).

 ### To 4.0.0